electrickid621/FindMyFlipper/README.md

 </details>

 ### On The Flipper: Configuration on the FlipperZero (if not completed yet)
 - Upon launching the app, open the config menu and either click ```Import Tag From File``` or ```Register Tag Manually```.
 Put your generated .keys file onto the FlipperZero SD card inside the AppsData/FindMyFlipper folder to import from file.
 Or you can manually enter the tag information.
-When using the cloning method, you can export a .txt file from nrfConnect (click save button) amd place that in the same folder in order to import.
+When using the cloning method, you can export a .txt file from nrfConnect (click the save button) and place that in the same folder in order to import.

 Customization